Chart Color Schemes

 Wattle Park features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.5% of all households, including 41.7% couples with children, 27.7% couples without children, and 10.5% single parent families.
 Non-family households account for the remaining 19.5%, with lone person households at 17.0% and group households comprising 1.6%.
-The median household size is 2.7 people, larger than the Greater Adelaide average of 2.5.
+The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households